 The core goals of this class are:

-- to appreciate the analytical skills scholars use to research and recover the past
+- to appreciate the study of antiquity with the analytical skills that archaeologists, historians, and philologists use to research, recover and write about the past

-- to appreciate change and continuity over time, in diverse regions, among diverse cultures
+- to develop habits of critical thinking in order to appreciate change and continuity over time, across diverse regions and in contact with diverse cultures

 - to become an independent, intellectual inquirer into the past